Training In EFT

 Who should attend?

-The externship is recommended to all professionals who are or wish to counsel couples, including psychiatrists, psychologists, family physicians, social workers, psychiatric nurses, psychotherapists, counsellors, pastors and clergy, as well as students training in these professions.
+The externship is recommended to all professionals who are or wish to counsel couples, including psychiatrists, psychologists, family physicians, social workers, psychiatric nurses, psychotherapists, counselors, pastors and clergy, as well as students training in these professions.
 Registrants will be required to declare their professional designation.

 Participants learn to: